TCC WORLDWIDE ONLINE CONFERENCE

 TCC Hawaii invites faculty, support staff, librarians, counselors, student affairs professionals, students, administrators, and educational consultants to submit proposals for papers and general sessions.

-Educational technology in the 21st century has presented many opportunities to transform how we engage students and faculty in teaching and learning.
-Web 2.0 tools such as Facebook, Twitter and YouTube have revolutionized how we communicate, share, collaborate, create and disseminate seamlessly over the Internet, independent of time and place.
+Educational technology in the 21st century is transforming how we engage students in teaching, learning and creativity.
+Web 2.0 tools have revolutionized how we communicate, share, collaborate, create and distribute seamlessly over the Internet, independent of time and place.

 TCC invites papers and general session proposals related to educational technology such as open education, e-learning, online learning communities, social media, and mobile learning.
 A broad range of proposals are encouraged, including, but not limited to:

-– Perspectives and experiences with emerging learning technologies
+– Perspectives and personal experiences with learning technologies

 – Case studies in using ICT and Web 2.0 tools in learning